mouseless/learn-nuxt/prebuild.md

 This task (`.theme/prebuild/tasks/replaceContent.js`) replaces given old text to new text in files with given extension.
 We used this one to replace `README.md` with `index.md` before fixing links.

+## Touch

+This task (`.theme/prebuild/tasks/touch.js`) checks whether file with a given path exists, if not, it creates an empty file at the specified path.